System requirements

 -

-Separate Elasticsearch and Logstash from your internet exposed applications - these are performing memory and cpu consuming operations.
+Separate Elasticsearch from your internet exposed applications - it is performing memory and cpu consuming operations.

 -